jaicab/jaicab.github.io/_posts/2015-06-02-revisiting-sass-theming.md

 ## Sketching a solution
 Two months ago we got a new project with **4 different themes** and I knew I had to put an end to these issues.
 This is what we needed:

-- A centralised map where all the themes and properties of each theme where set.
+- A centralised map with all the themes and properties.
 - A way of generating all the styles looping through this map, so when we update the map, the CSS gets automatically updated.
 - The ability to create body classes as well as BEM modifiers, so we can have template related styling and element-specific ones too.
 - Perform different actions for some of the themes and a different action for the rest of them.
 Some themes may use a color (e.g. color secondary) for a specific element when the rest use another (e.g. color primary).